FairRootGroup/FairSoft/README.md

 In the last menu one has to define the installation directory.
 All the programs will be installed into this directory.
-One shouldn't use as installation directory a directory with is used by the system (e.g. /usr or /usr/local).
-Since it is possible to install several version of "FairSoft" in parallel it is advisable to use a name tag in the directory name (e.g. <install_dir>/fairsoft_dec13)
+One shouldn't use as installation directory a directory which is used by the system (e.g. /usr or /usr/local).
+Since it is possible to install several version of "FairSoft" in parallel it is advisable to use a name tag in the directory name (e.g. <install_dir>/fairsoft_mar15)

 After passing all menus the installation process will check if all needed system packages are installed.
 If one or more packages are missing the installation process